greenelab/lab-website-template/README.md

 ## Contents

 An overview of the contents of this template and basic notes on how to edit and use them.
-If something is still not clear, try looking for comments in the file of interest.

 ### Your files and folders